esperando370/vramirezc_website/curriculum.md

 PEER-REVIEWED ARTICLES

 ●	Ramírez-Castañeda, V. (2020).
-Disadvantages in preparing and publishing scientific papers caused by the dominance of the English language in science: The case of Colombian researchers in biological sciences.
-PLOS ONE
+Disadvantages in preparing and publishing scientific papers caused by the dominance of the English language in science: The case of Colombian researchers in biological sciences. _PLOS ONE_. [doi](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0238372)

 ●	Márquez, R., Ramírez-Castañeda, V., & Amézquita, A. (2019).
-Does batrachotoxin autoresistance coevolve with toxicity in Phyllobates poison-dart frogs?
-Evolution, 73(2), 390-400.
+Does batrachotoxin autoresistance coevolve with toxicity in _Phyllobates_ poison-dart frogs? _Evolution, 73(2), 390-400.

-●	Beltrán, I.*, Ramírez-Castañeda, V.*, Rodríguez-López, C.*, Lasso, E., & Amézquita, A. (2019).
-Dealing with hot rocky environments: Critical thermal maxima and locomotor performance in Leptodactylus lithonaetes (Anura: Leptodactylidae).
-Herpetological Journal, 29(3).
+●	Beltrán, I.+, Ramírez-Castañeda, V.+, Rodríguez-López, C.+, Lasso, E., & Amézquita, A. (2019).
+Dealing with hot rocky environments: Critical thermal maxima and locomotor performance in _Leptodactylus lithonaetes_ (Anura: Leptodactylidae). _Herpetological Journal, 29(3).

-●	Gonzàlez-Duarte, R., De Castro-Miró, M., Tuson, M., Ramírez-Castañeda, V., Valero, R. & Marfany, G. (2018).
-Scaling new heights in the genetic diagnosis of inherited retinal dystrophies.
-Retinal Dystrophies Proceedings 2019 (In revision).
+●	Gonzàlez-Duarte, R., de Castro-Miró, M., Tuson, M., Ramírez-Castañeda, V., Gils, R. V., & Marfany, G. (2019).
+Scaling New Heights in the Genetic Diagnosis of Inherited Retinal Dystrophies.
+In _Retinal Degenerative Diseases_ (pp. 215-219).
+Springer, Cham.

 ●	Flechas, S. V., Blasco-Zúñiga, A., Merino-Viteri, A., Ramírez-Castañeda, V., Rivera, M., & Amézquita, A. (2017).
-The effect of captivity on the skin microbial symbionts in three Atelopus species from the lowlands of Colombia and Ecuador.
-PeerJ, 5, e3594.
+The effect of captivity on the skin microbial symbionts in three _Atelopus_ species from the lowlands of Colombia and Ecuador. _PeerJ_, 5, e3594.
 PMID: 28785515

 ●	Márquez, R., Mejia-Vargas, D., Palacios-Rodriguez, P., Ramírez-Castañeda, V., & Amézquita, A. (2017).
-A new species of Andinobates (Anura: Dendrobatidae) from the Urabá region of Colombia.
-Zootaxa, 4290(3), 531-546.
+A new species of _Andinobates_ (Anura: Dendrobatidae) from the Urabá region of Colombia. _Zootaxa_, 4290(3), 531-546.
 DOI: 10.11646/zootaxa.4290.3.7

 *Authors contributed equally